Your Backlog Can Be Shared Working Memory For Humans And AI

 The goal is less replay.

-Your backlog should help the team remember what it is trying to learn.
+Your backlog should help your team remember what it's trying to learn.